 ♦ The Heart and Craft of Life Writing

 Tips, guidelines and insights on all facets of life writing, plus click on their Free Stuff tab for eBooks and timeline resources.
 Content includes author interviews and guest posts, as well as Sharon Lippincott’s own observations and tips from her book, The Heart and Craft of Lifestory Writing.

 Linda Joy Myers says, “Most people who write memoir are searching for memories that validate their experience, but they worry about writing the truth.
 A memoir is not a factual recitation of history, it’s a recollection, a musing and merging of images, dreams, reflections moments on your life’s journey.”

 You’ll find a wide range of posts from exploring themes to social media tidbits on Kathy Pooler’s website.
 She’s “a writer and a retired family nurse practitioner working on a memoir about the power of hope through my faith in God.
 Hope Matters.
 I believe we are all enriched when we share our stories.”

-What websites do you recommend for those interested in writing memoir?
+What websites or articles do you recommend for writing memoir?

 Pingback: Rescheduling “Our Life Stories” – Our Life Stories